Ashanti–Fante War: Aftermath of war

 This war, also known as the Ghana War, begins between the Ashanti associate degree Fante Confederacies of present–day Ghana.
-The Ashanti had resisted makes an attempt by Europeans, chiefly the British, to colonize them, and aligned themselves with the Dutch to limit British influence within the region.
-However, the British still annexed neighboring areas, together with the Fante, and also the succeeding conflicts eventually increase into the war of 1806, during which the Ashanti are victorious.
-In 1811 the Ga–Fante War sees the defeat of the Ashanti, though they still capture a British fort.
+The Ashanti had resisted any attempt by Europeans, chiefly the British, to colonize them, and aligned themselves with the Dutch to limit British influence within the region.
+However, the British still annexed neighboring areas, together with the Fante, and also the subsequent conflicts eventually increased into the war of 1806, during which the Ashanti were victorious.
+In 1811, the Ga–Fante War sees the defeat of the Ashanti, though they still capture a British fort.
 In 1814 the Ashanti launch an invasion of the Gold Coast, totally routing the tribes allied with the Europeans.